Rosy boa morphs are interesting and beautiful. They’re generally a light brown to dark brown, and every natural variation has three stripes.

 They’re whiter than regular albinos, because they lose both their dark pigmentation and their red pigmentation.
 Instead, they’re an even brighter and shinier white—almost silvery.
 They also have dark black eyes with red pupils.

 A further mutation can be added to the list—if you breed a snow with a hypomelanistic snake, you can create a ‘moonglow.’
-These snakes are very rare, and so far no moonglow rosy boas have been available on the market (you can find moonglow boa constrictors, though).
+These snakes are very rare, and so far no moonglow rosy boas have become available.

 Hypomelanism is like a halfway house between standard markings and albino markings.
 The snake loses some of their dark coloration, but not all of it.

-Scientifically speaking, it’s a partial lack of melanin, in the same way that albinism is a complete lack of melanin.
-If you didn’t know, the prefix ‘hypo‘ refers to a lack of something, since it comes from the Greek for ‘under.’
+It’s due to a partial lack of melanin, in the same way that albinism is a complete lack of melanin.
+The prefix ‘hypo‘ refers to a lack of something, coming from the Greek for ‘under.’

 For comparison, a hypodermic needle goes under the skin, whereas hypotension is where your blood pressure is under the usual range.